asreview/asreview/docs/source/about.rst

     the authors, journal, or DOI of the publication.

   Reviewing
-    Reviewing is the decision-making process on the relevancy of :term:`records<record>` (“irrelevant” or “relevant”).
+    Reviewing is the decision-making process on the relevance of :term:`records<record>` (“irrelevant” or “relevant”).
 It is interchangeable with Labeling, Screening, and Classifying.